Tippoo The Tiger of Mysore

 Meanwhile in London the East India Company had been receiving so many books, manuscripts, treasures and curiosities from India that a museum was opened.
 The most curious object that it acquired in the aftermath of Tippoo's fall was the tiger or rather the wooden organ in the form of tiger and man, discovered in the palace after Tippoo's death.Lord Mornington dispatched it from India with the recommendation that the company present it to the king, to be kept in the tower.
 In the event it was the company's court of directors that acquired this crowd puller for the museum at their offices in Leadenhall Street.
 There, curious visitors could make the tiger roar and the victim shriek, disturbing the peace of many a reader in the library next door.

-It was the Tutankhamun of the day, thousands thronging to see it, the poet John Keats among them: "that little buzzing noise, what e'r your palmistry may make of itcomes from a play thing of the Emperor's choicefrom a man-tiger the prettiest of his toys".
+"that little buzzing noise, what e'r your palmistry may make of itcomes from a play thing of the Emperor's choicefrom a man-tiger the prettiest of his toys".

 Not exactly the ode to Autumn